 JANET – Just Another Non Existent Terminal – I’ll leave you to guess where and who they fly

-Southwest is my favorite airline Low prices, good attitude, and lots of great destinations
+Southwest is my favorite airline :D Low prices, good attitude, and lots of great destinations

 Avid fans of CSI Crime Scene Investigation on CBS will recognize this parking lot from an episode last season.